 Sorry – you need to pick just one workshop each day.

-Each workshop will be led by two or three different presenters during the day.
+Each workshop will be led by at least two different presenters during the day.
 Our workshop presenters are all subject experts including experienced teachers and examiners.
 They are experienced, very friendly and make each session enjoyable and useful.

 No – tutor2u sessions are nothing like a lecture.
 Each workshop presenter will guide the audience through a series of activities and suggested approaches and answers.
 We make full use of the huge cinema screen to display information as well as the workshop booklets.